 Murillo was the most popular Baroque religious painter of the 17th century in Spain.
 He is known not only for his religious artwork but also the contemporary pieces he has produced of women and children.
 He reigned as Seville’s leading artist during the 17th to 18th century and even after his death his work is still appreciated and remembered.
 However during the 19th century his fame decreased because his religion heavy work was seen as over-sentimental.

 When Murillo died in 1682, he had produced over 400 paintings and left his legacy that endured for more than 200 years and this has made his work a major attraction for collectors and museums.
-Another appeal of Murillo’s work is the international recognition, because he did not just dig deep into his Sevillian roots and culture but also his work was relatable to other countries that were Catholic.
+Another appeal of Murillo’s work is the international recognition, because he did not just dig deep into his Sevillian roots and culture but also his work was related to other countries that were Catholic.
 For example one of his masterpieces named El Jubileo de la Porciuncula was returned to Seville from Cologne, Germany.
 His influence demonstrates the impact of the culture that Seville carried at that time.

 Is Murillo’s Work Still Relevant

-Even now, Seville commemorates Murillo’s legacy and has many historical sites that help to understand his life and work.
+Even now, Seville commemorates Murillo’s legacy and has many historical sites to help understand his life and work.
 Some of the places include the Church of Magdalena where he was baptised; as well as the Museo de Belles Artes which has a wide collection of his paintings.
 Lastly there is no better way to celebrate a person than having a large statue in the center of the Plaza de Museo to dedicate Murillo.